On composite S-brane solutions with orthogonal intersection rules: Conclusions

 \section{Conclusions}

-In this paper we overviewed cosmological-type solutions with composite intersecting $p$-branes from \cite{IMJ,Isbr} obeying to "orthogonal" intersection rules.
-We obtained a scalar-vacuum parameterization of $S$-brane solutions that allow us to identify recent solution obtained by N. Ohta in \cite{Ohta} as a special case of our cosmological type (e.g. S-brane) solutions.
+In this paper we over-viewed cosmological-type solutions with composite intersecting $p$-branes from \cite{IMJ,Isbr} obeying to ``orthogonal'' intersection rules.
+We obtained a scalar-vacuum parametrization of $S$-brane solutions that allow us to identify recent solution obtained in \cite{Ohta} as a special case of our cosmological type (e.g. S-brane) solutions.

-It should be noted that the method of derivation of solutions used by N. Ohta in \cite{Ohta} is not coinciding with our approach based on reduction to Coda-like systems \cite{IMJ,IMtop}.
-It should be also noted that our approach gives a rather systematic way to derivation of intersection rules using the integrability conditions for Coda-like systems \cite{IMJ,IK,IMtop}.
-In this approach intersection rules have a minisuperspace-covariant form, i.e. they are formulated in terms of scalar products of brane $U$-vectors and are classified by Caftan matrices of (semi-simple) Lie algebras.
+It should be noted that the method of derivation of solutions used by N. Ohta in \cite{Ohta} is not coinciding with our approach based on reduction to Toda-like systems \cite{IMJ,IMtop}.
+It should be also noted that our approach gives a rather systematic way to derivation of intersection rules using the integrability conditions for Toda-like systems \cite{IMJ,IK,IMtop}.
+In this approach intersection rules have a minisuperspace-covariant form, i.e. they are formulated in terms of scalar products of brane $U$-vectors and are classified by Cartan matrices of (semi-simple) Lie algebras.
 The intersection rules considered in this paper correspond to the Lie algebra $A_1 + \ldots + A_1$.

 This work was supported in part by the Russian Ministry of Science and Technology, Russian Foundation for Basic Research (RFFI-01-02-17312-a) and Project DFG (436 RUS 113/678/0-1(R)).